keboola/developers-docs/extend/common-interface/config-file.md

 ### Tables
 Tables from the input mapping are mounted to `/data/in/tables`.
-Input mapping parameters are similar to [Storage API export table options ](http://docs.keboola.apiary.io/#tables).
+Input mapping parameters are similar to the [Storage API export table options ](http://docs.keboola.apiary.io/#tables).
 If `destination` is not set, the CSV file will have the same name as the table (without adding `.csv` suffix).
 The tables element in a configuration of the **input mapping** is an array and supports the following attributes: